Cart0

 Tel Aviv

-This recipe was shared by Ron Levy-Arie.
-Read more about his family in "The Bulgarian Grandmother With the Golden Touch" and try his recipes for handrajo (eggplant, onion, and tomato pastry), dunce pie (egg and cheese casserole), and almodrote (roasted eggplant and kashkaval pie).
+Read more about Ron Levy Arie's family in "The Bulgarian Grandmother With the Golden Touch" and try his recipes for handrajo (eggplant, onion, and tomato pastry), dunce pie (egg and cheese casserole), and almodrote (roasted eggplant and kashkaval pie).

 Ron prefers to use chuska peppers (Bulgarian sweet peppers) which are long, red sweet peppers that have a short season and the most intense taste.
 They are much more delicate (perfect for roasted pepper salad).
 If you can’t find the chuska peppers, or it’s not the season, you can use an alternative small sweet pepper like the pimento or the red cubanelle.
 Regular red bell peppers will also work for this dish, just use the smallest that you can find.